digitalcytometry/cytotrace2/README.md

 CytoTRACE 2 requires a single-cell RNA-sequencing gene expression object as input.
 This can include raw counts, as well as normalized counts, as long as normalization preserves ranking of input gene values within a cell.
 This input can be provided in any of the following formats:

 1. **A data table**.
-This object of class data.frame or data.table should have genes as rows and cells as columns, with row and column names set accordingly.
+This object of class data.frame or of another class which allows storing row and column names.
+This should have genes as rows and cells as columns, with row and column names set accordingly.
 2. **A filepath to a tab-delimited file**.
 This file should contain a gene expression matrix with genes as rows and cells as columns.
 The first row must contain the cell IDs (header), and the first column must contain the gene names that can have a column name or an empty header.
 3. **A Seurat object**.
 This object should contain gene expression values to be used, stored in `object[["RNA"]]@slot_type`, where `slot_type` is the name of the assay slot containing the gene expression matrix to use for prediction (can be either `counts` or `data`).
 4. **A filepath to an .rds file containing a Seurat object**.
 This file should contain a Seurat object as described in `option 3`.